moondance-labs/tanssi-docs/learn/tanssi/technical-features.md

 Once the sequencer set that will participate in the next session is known, Tanssi shuffles the list and assigns them to provide block production services to the active Tanssi Appchains.

-The assignment algorithm will start distributing the sequencers serving the appchains by the registration date, on a first-come, first-served basis.
-Once the assignment is made, it will be upheld for at least one session, which represents a period measured in blocks that has a constant set of block producers.
+The assignment algorithm will start distributing the sequencers serving the appchains by the registration date on a first-come, first-served basis.
+Once the assignment is made, it will be upheld for at least one session, representing a period measured in blocks with a constant set of block producers.
 In Dancelight, the Tanssi TestNet, the default session duration is set to {{ networks.dancebox.session.blocks }} blocks, which, with an average block time of six seconds, translates to (roughly) {{ networks.dancebox.session.display }} hour.

 Every new assignment works intentionally with a one-session delay, so the sequencers know in advance which one of the appchains they are assigned to.
-Sequencers will start syncing the new appchain they'll have to serve in the next session with a special type of syncing mechanism called [warp sync](https://spec.polkadot.network/chap-sync#sect-sync-warp){target=\_blank}.
+Sequencers will start syncing the new appchain they'll have to serve in the next session with a special syncing mechanism called [warp sync](https://spec.polkadot.network/chap-sync#sect-sync-warp){target=\_blank}.
 Warp sync allows the block producers to swiftly sync the new appchain without acting as an archive node.

 When a new session starts, the Tanssi protocol will put the queued assignment into effect.
 Sequencers will automatically change and start producing blocks in the new Tanssi appchain they've been assigned to while discarding the chain state from the previous assignment.
-Tanssi will also calculate the new assignment, considering changes in Tanssi appchains that might have been activated or deactivated and block producers that might have been added or removed from the pool, or changed the total staked value.
+Tanssi will also calculate the new assignment, considering changes in Tanssi appchains that might have been activated or deactivated and block producers that might have been added or removed from the pool or changed the total staked value.
 This new assignment will be queued for the next session.

 ![Sessions](/images/learn/tanssi/technical/technical-2.webp)

-The following picture shows an example of how the algorithm distributes ten available block producers, with a minimum threshold of three block producers for the Tanssi network and two block producers for each of the appchains.
+The following picture shows an example of how the algorithm distributes ten available block producers, with a minimum threshold of three block producers for the Tanssi network and two block producers for each active appchain.

 ![Block Producers Assignment Algorithm](/images/learn/tanssi/technical/light-technical-3.webp#only-light)
 ![Block Producers Assignment Algorithm](/images/learn/tanssi/technical/dark-technical-3.webp#only-dark)

 ### The Role of the Tanssi Network {: #tanssi-newtwork }

 As previously discussed, the Tanssi protocol assigns sequencers to the Tanssi appchains, and the result of this assignment is stored within the chain state.
-The sequencers, besides running the appchain node, also run the Tanssi one, hence, by accessing the data stored in the finalized blocks of the Tanssi network they can learn their assignation for the session, and the Tanssi appchains can confirm that a certain group of sequencers have been assigned to them.
+Besides running the appchain node, the sequencers also run the Tanssi one.
+Hence, by accessing the data stored in the finalized blocks of the Tanssi network, they can learn their assignation for the session, and the Tanssi appchains can confirm that a certain group of sequencers have been assigned to them.

 As the Tanssi appchains produce blocks, those blocks need to be validated and finalized by the external security provider.
-Once a block gets verified by an operator a small proof of validity is produced and stored in Tanssi, keeping track of the the proofs for each block of each chain.
+Once an operator verifies a block, a small proof of validity is produced and stored in Tanssi, keeping track of the the proofs for each block of each chain.
 This small representation of the proof of validity is called [candidate receipt](https://polkadot.network/blog/the-path-of-a-parachain-block#candidate-receipts){target=\_blank} and is composed of a set of values, including the state root, which can be used to verify state proofs.

 Finally, Tanssi can verify that the author of an appchain block was the expected one and reward accordingly.